Woh Humsafar Tha

 Woh Humsafar Tha (ALA-LC lit.
-He was my co-journeyer) is a song based on the ghazal written in 1971 by Naseer Turabi after the Fall of Dhaka.
+He was a fellow traveller) is a song based on the ghazal written in 1971 during Bangladesh Independence War by Naseer Turabi after the Fall of Dhaka.
 It serves as the title song for the Pakistani drama serial Humsafar.
 It was originally sung by Abida Parveen and later by Qurat-ul-Ain Balouch.
 The latter version included additional verses taken from Khalid Ahmad's ghazal Tark-e-Tallukat.